cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 ![exec_loop](/docs/assets/images/bruteratel/command_exec_loop.jpg)

-There is fowever a deisgn flaw here since the function executing the command ends with an ExitThread :
+There is however a deisgn flaw here since the function executing the command ends with an ExitThread :

 ![ExitThread](/docs/assets/images/bruteratel/exit_thread.jpg)